 Product shelf life is critical.
 Exposure to oxygen, moisture, or light can degrade your product and impact quality.
 Choose materials with the right barrier properties to extend shelf life and reduce waste.

-3. Ensure Compatibility with Packaging Equipment
+3. Verify Compatibility with Your Packaging Equipment

-4. Balance Budget with Sustainability Goals
+4. Balance Your Budget with Sustainability Goals

 Paper, compostable films, and recyclable laminates offer eco-friendly packaging but can be more expensive.
 Make the right choice considering your budget and brand values.